Updated on 6/1/2026

 Birth Plan Checklist

 So what should you think about when you’re writing a birth plan?
-The following is a list of things to consider.
-This list is not comprehensive, but I did try to include what I think are the most important and most common options that people ask about.
+The following is a list of what I think are the most common and most important options that people ask about.

 Before Birth